 The Lamerd Combined Cycle Power Plant is 913MW gas fired power project.
 It is planned in Fars, Iran.
 According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
 It will be developed in a single phase.
-Post completion of the construction, the project is expected to get commissioned in 2024.
+The project construction is likely to commence in 2022 and is expected to enter into commercial operation in 2025.
 Buy the profile here.

 Description